IntersectMBO/cardano-node/doc/stake-pool-operations/simple_transaction.md

 ```
 cardano-cli query protocol-parameters \
+  --mary-era \
   --mainnet \
   --out-file protocol.json
 ```
+Note: The era command does age over time as a new era comes.
+It's structure is --<ERANAME>-era e.g: --mary-era --shelley-era, --byron-era and so on.
+Current era 2021-02-12 (Mary).

 #### Get the transaction hash and index of the **UTXO** to spend:

 ```
 cardano-cli query utxo \
+  --mary-era
   --address $(cat payment.addr) \
   --mainnet
 ```